Among the questions we are asked most frequently at Renaissance Recovery are “how does addiction start?”, or “how does drug addiction start?“

 Some addictions slowly unfold over months or years, while others move much more rapidly.
 The substance in question can play a role in this.

 Illicit drugs like meth, cocaine, and heroin can be more physically addictive than alcohol or marijuana.
-The withdrawal from meth, cocaine, and heroin is often physically painful, prompting further use to keep withdrawal symptoms at bay.
+The withdrawal symptoms from meth, cocaine, and heroin is often physically painful, prompting further drug misuse to keep withdrawal symptoms at bay.

-Not only can this accelerate the process of addiction, but it can also heighten the risk of serious complications like an overdose.
+Not only can this accelerate the process of drug abuse and drug addiction, but it can also heighten the risk of serious complications like an overdose.

 If you have an addictive disorder and a co-occurring mental health disorder, this is known as dual diagnosis or co-occurring disorder.